- Open Access

 Livestock management practices

-Some livestock management practices undertaken in the study areas
+The main livestock management practices undertaken by pastoral households in the study areas are shown in Table 2.

 The Kalahari desert is characterized by the absence of surface water for most periods of the year.
 Thus, in this study, most pastoral households relied on underground water through sinking of boreholes.
 Syndicate boreholes were used more (68%) in both study areas, where a group of pastoral households shared the same water point.
 Syndicates are organizations in which a group of people come together for the common purpose of owning and operating a borehole (Hitchcock 1978), and members contribute equally towards the cost of drilling, daily running and maintenance of the borehole.
 The distances from the homesteads to livestock watering points varied among households.
 In Ghanzi, 71% of households indicated that their main source of drinking water for livestock was within a distance of 1km, while 29% had to travel for more than 1 km to livestock water points.
 A similar trend was observed in Kgalagadi South, where 75% and 25% of households had to cover distances of less than 1 km and greater than 1 km, respectively, to reach livestock water points.